 Transfer of Graduate Credits

-Please note that the application deadline for submission of application materials has changed: December 1 is the deadline for submission of materials.
+Please note that the deadline for submitting application materials has changed: December 1 is the deadline.

-The application must be completed via the Internet, using our online application portal, MyGateWay.
+The application must be completed via the Internet, using our online application.
 A complete application consists of the submitted web application form and a Support Materials Packet, which includes transcripts, letters of recommendation, and GRE scores, as outlined in the online application.